rsxdalv/TTS-WebUI/documentation/external_extensions.md

 This allows you to add your own extensions without modifying the main extensions file, making it easier to update the application without conflicts.

+## Discovering Extensions

+You can browse and discover available extensions from the TTS WebUI Extension Catalog at [https://rsxdalv.github.io/tts-webui-extension-catalog/](https://rsxdalv.github.io/tts-webui-extension-catalog/).

+This online catalog provides a curated list of community-created extensions that can be added to your TTS WebUI installation.

+### Contributing Extensions

+To add your own extension to the catalog, you can submit a pull request on the GitHub repository at [https://github.com/rsxdalv/tts-webui-extension-catalog/pulls](https://github.com/rsxdalv/tts-webui-extension-catalog/pulls).
+Follow the repository's contribution guidelines to submit your extension for review and inclusion.

 ## How to Use

 ### Creating the External Extensions File